 If you want your business to grow, you need to create a marketing budget.
 As a small business, you may think you don’t need a budget because your investments are so small.
 The truth is, your investments will forever remain small if you don’t have a budget.
 Putting structure around your marketing investments enables you to get returns on them and increase them over time.
-Below are some best practices for setting an effective marketing budget that facilitates sustained business growth.
+Below are some best practices for setting an effective marketing budget that facilitates sustainable business growth.

 Many small business owners fail to create a budget because they have no idea how much to spend on marketing.
-While every business budget is unique, you can start by looking at what your competitors are spending.
+While every business budget is unique, you can always start by looking at what your competitors are spending.
 You can’t access their exact budgets, but you can look at industry averages to help give you an idea.

 Keep in mind that allocation percentages are different for each industry depending upon their profit margins, so be sure to look only at your industry average.
 Also, remember that these are industry averages, so in some cases the information will not be directly applicable to your small business budget, but can serve as a reference point.

 Your marketing budget prepares your business to grow, but you also must prepare your marketing budget!
-It is a best practice to have a process in place for handling unexpected costs.
+It is best practice to have a process in place for handling unexpected costs.
 Whether you contribute a certain amount or percentage each month to grow an emergency fund, or set aside one lump sum right off the bat, you should always create a cushion in your marketing budget.

 At times, you will spend less than the amount you set aside for a particular activity.
 Rather than spending that money on a different marketing activity or even department, consider saving your money by contributing the extra dollars to a slush fund.
 A slush fund can be used to cover overages in other areas, surprise costs, or to take advantage of unexpected opportunities.

 This will help you to maintain consistency in your budget, despite ebbs and flows in different areas.
-If you find yourself consistently under spending in an area over time, you may then want to look at adjusting that part of your marketing budget.
+If you find yourself consistently under spending in an area over time, you may want to look at adjusting that part of your marketing budget.

 Staying informed on the latest tools and technology is a marketing budget best practice that can help you determine the best approach for a new or upcoming tool.
 That way, if it becomes a widely used tool, you won’t be rushing to learn it and catch up with everyone else.
 Or, if it flops, you’ll be glad you didn’t waste time trying to figure it out.
 You won’t always be able to predict which tools will be right for you, but staying informed can be just enough to get a leg up on your competitors.